john-wennstrom/phi-torus/README.md

-# phi-torus
+# phi-torus version 0.3.0
-An array of torus that expands to infinity to the `n:th` torus.
+An array of torus that expands to the `n:th` torus based on ratio of Phi.

 Every torus `n` has: